bridgex-eu/drs/Readme.md

 ## How to use

 ```
-drs deploy -m MACHINE_IP -p [YOUR_DOMAIN]:SERVER_PORT:CONTAINER_PORT --name APP_NAME LOCAL_DOCKER_IMAGE
+drs deploy -m MACHINE_IP -p [YOUR_DOMAIN]:SERVER_PORT:CONTAINER_PORT --name APP_NAME DOCKER_IMAGE
 ```

-> [!TIP]
+> [!NOTE]
+> This command uses ssh-agent to connect to the machine.
+Alternatively, you can use DRS Keys instead of ssh-agent.
+See the Key Management section below for more details.
-> Use -r to pull your image on a remote server instead of sending it through SSH.
+> Use the -r flag to pull image on a remote server (e.g. from Docker Registry) instead of transferring it via SSH.

-This will:
+This command will:

 1. Install docker on remote machine
 2. Run traefik
 3. Create a docker network for drs apps
-4. Send your app image through SSH
+4. Send your app image through SSH or pull it from a registry (if -r flag is set)
 5. Run your app with traefik labels

-> [!NOTE]
+> [!TIP]
-> To make your app available by your domain, you need to set A DNS record to IP of the machine.
+> To make your app accessible from the internet, you need to set up a DNS record for your domain pointing to the machine's IP address.
+DRS will automatically generate a TLS certificate for your domain.

 ### App Management